TeachersFirst's Universe and Space - Science Resources

 Grades7 to 12

 In the ClassroomUse chromoscope to help students understand more about the science of space and light.
 Have students determine what they know about the different types of wavelengths presented.
 Share this site on your interactive whiteboard or projector.
 If individual computers are available, have students explore independently.
-Brainstorm this information and create a mind map (using diagrammr reviewed here) of the information and how they are related to one another.
+Brainstorm this information and create a mind map using Whimsical Mind Maps, reviewed here, of the information and how they are related to one another.
 Identify the level of energy and length of the wavelength through these discussions.
 Many students have some knowledge of each of these wavelengths and can really learn more when they see it pulled together.

 Grades4 to 12